DeepLearningFL/DeepFL/README.md

 2. /absolute/path/to/Result: The directory of the results.
 3. $subject: The subject name, which can be *Time*, *Chart*, *Lang*, *Math*, *Mockito* or *Closure*.
 4. $version: The version number of the subject.
 Note that, the maximum numbers of subjects above are 27, 26, 65, 106, 38, 133, respectively.
-5. $model: The implemented model name, which can be mlp, mlp2, rnn, birnn, representing multi-layer perceptron with one hidden layer, multi-layer perceptron with two hidden layers, recurrent neural network and Bidirectional recurrent neural network respectively.
+5. $model: The implemented model name, which can be *mlp*, *mlp2*, *rnn*, *birnn*, representing multi-layer perceptron with one hidden layer, multi-layer perceptron with two hidden layers, recurrent neural network and Bidirectional recurrent neural network respectively.
-6. $tech: The different dimensions of features, corresponding to the name of dataset, can be DeepFL, DeepFL-Metrics, DeepFL-Mutation, DeepFL-Spectrum, DeepFL-Textual, CrossDeepFL.
+6. $tech: The different dimensions of features, corresponding to the name of dataset, can be *DeepFL*, *DeepFL-Metrics*, *DeepFL-Mutation*, *DeepFL-Spectrum*, *DeepFL-Textual*, *CrossDeepFL*.
-7. $loss: The name of loss function, which can be softmax, epairwise, epairwiseSoftmax.
+7. $loss: The name of loss function, which can be *softmax*, *epairwise*, *epairwiseSoftmax*.
 8. $epoch: The number of training epochs.
 9. $dupm_step: The interval number of epoch in which the result will be stored into the result file.
-For example, if the dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.
+For example, if $dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.

 ## Results statistics ##
 After running all subject versions, run the following command to calculate the five measurements Top-1, Top-3, Top-5, MFR, MAR: